Best practices for creating a modern npm package with security in mind

 The following sections will cover:

-1. First, create a base TypeScript configuration file with the name tsconfig.base.json
+First, create a TypeScript configuration file with the name

 .
-This is for common compilation settings that can be used regardless of which module format you’re targeting.
-Feel free to adjust these as needed for your project and in particular you’ll want to adjust the files
+This is for compilation settings that can be used when building your package using ESM.
+Feel free to adjust this as needed for your project and in particular you’ll want to adjust thefiles

 property to align with your project structure if you’re not using the example one provided.